Clark Johnson: Homicide: Life on the Street

 In 1993, Johnson became part of the original cast of the television series Homicide: Life on the Street playing Detective Meldrick Lewis for all seven seasons and the reunion movie, as well as directing several episodes.
 Johnson regularly improvised during filming and made up his own jokes and dialogue; writer and producer James Yoshimura called Clark the "king of the ad lib".
 Although the ensemble nature of the show meant that Johnson never played a minor role, he became an even larger presence after his character was paired with a new partner, Mike Kellerman (played by Reed Diamond).
 The two detectives became the central figures in a plot line surrounding a Baltimore drug lord whose financial resources and front as a devoted community servant make it nearly impossible for the police department to charge him.
 Johnson made the transition to director with the season four episode "Map of the Heart".
 He also directed "Betrayal", "Valentine's Day", "Full Court Press" and "The Twenty Percent Solution".
 David Simon, the author of the non-fiction book Homicide was based upon, as well as a writer and producer for the series, commented that the transition from actor to director was made easy by Johnson's familiarity with the show and that he was one of the better directors in terms of keeping the tone of the show consistent.
 In 2013, Johnson made a brief cameo as Lewis in the Law & Order: Special Victims Unit episode "Wonderland Story" when the squad are at a retirement party for John Munch (Richard Belzer).

 The Wire

 Johnson worked on The Wire, reuniting with writer David Simon.
-Johnson directed the pilot episode "The Target", second episode, fifth episode and the series finale.
+Johnson directed the pilot episode "The Target", the second and fifth first-season episodes, and the series finale.
 He plays Augustus Haynes, the dedicated and principled editor for The Baltimore Sun city desk.